-The section has an active Accreditation Council for Graduate Medical Education-accredited fellowship program led by Dr. Andrea Ramirez along with an associate director Dr. Maria Pereira.
+The Division of Pediatric Rheumatology has an active Accreditation Council for Graduate Medical Education-accredited fellowship program led by Dr. Andrea Ramirez along with an associate director Dr. Maria Pereira.
 Dr. Ramirez oversees the clinical and research training activities for the fellows.

 Some of our recent graduates have completed master-level degrees as part of their fellowship training.
 Most graduates in the last decade have continued to practice in Texas.
 Of note, four separate pediatric rheumatology centers have been started by former Texas Children’s Rheumatology fellows and include: Brooke Army Medical Center, Cook Children’s Hospital, Driscoll Children’s Hospital and University of Texas at Houston.